rdnewman/loba/readme/log.md

 Loba.ts # no logging occurs
 ```

-In non-Rails environments, another way that logging can be turned of is by specifying `nil` to `logdev`:
+In non-Rails environments, another way that logging can be turned off is by specifying `nil` or `File::NULL` to `logdev`:

 ```ruby
 ..., log: true, logdev: nil
 ```

-This is because Ruby's Logger supports `nil` as a target and causes no logging to occur.
+This is because Ruby's Logger supports `nil` (or `File::NULL`) as a target and causes no logging to occur.

 #### Controlling output with `out`